tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/MainReport.md

 take approximately 50&nbsp;years for the inflation to drop below 2%.
 The Grin team believes that the inflation rate is not that high, as many coins are lost and become unusable on a blockchain.
 These lost coins, which the team believes can be as much as 2% per year of the total supply, should be excluded from the inflation rate calculation [[7]].
 The total percentage of lost transactional coins is difficult to estimate [[8]].
-It appears that this value is higher for low- value coins than for high-value coins, where users tend to be more careful.
-The Grin team believes that by selecting a high inflation rate, it will improve the distribution of coins, as holding of coins will be discouraged.
+It appears that this value is higher for low&#8209;
+value coins than for high-value coins, where users tend to be more careful.
+The Grin team believes that selecting a high inflation rate will improve the distribution of coins, as holding of coins will be discouraged.
 It also hopes that a high inflation rate will produce natural pricing and limit price manipulation by large coin holders [[7]].

 Most economists for traditional fiat systems agree that deflation is bad, as it increases debt; and some inflation is good, as it stimulates the economy of a country [[9]].
 With inflation, the purchasing power of savings decreases over time.
 This encourages the purchasing of goods and services, resulting in the currency being used as an MoE rather than as an SoV.
-People with debt such as study loans, vehicle loans and home loans, also benefit from inflation, as it produces an eroding effect on the total debt for long periods of repayment.
+People with debt such as study loans, vehicle loans and home loans also benefit from inflation, as it produces an eroding effect on the total debt for long periods of repayment.
 Currently, this benefit does not apply to cryptocurrencies, as not much debt exists.
 This is because it is difficult to maintain successful borrower-lender relationships due to the anonymous nature of cryptocurrencies [[10]].